nodejs/node-addon-api/doc/threadsafe_function_ex.md

 - `[optional] data`: Data to pass to the callback which was passed to `ThreadSafeFunctionEx::New()`.
-- `[optional] callback`: C++ function that is invoked on the main thread.
-The callback receives the `ThreadSafeFunction`'s JavaScript callback function to call as an `Napi::Function` in its parameters and the `DataType*` data pointer (if provided).
-Must implement `void operator()(Napi::Env env, Function jsCallback, DataType* data)`, skipping `data` if not provided.
-It is not necessary to call into JavaScript via `MakeCallback()` because N-API runs `callback` in a context appropriate for callbacks.

 Returns one of:
 - `napi_ok`: The call was successfully added to the queue.